 Legionnaires’ disease is a severe form of pneumonia caused by inhaling Legionella bacteria.The bacteria is typically found in outbreaks such as these linked to man-made water systems, like: shower faucets, hot tubs, air conditioners, hot water tanks, heaters, fountains, and large plumbing systems.
 When these water systems go untreated and have poor maintenance, this is when Legionella overgrowth becomes a problem.
 A Legionella bacterium can easily spread in water systems it is present in.
 Some sources of Legionella bacteria include: street cleaning trucks, dishwashers, cooling towers, dishwashers, etc.

 The signs and symptoms of Legionnaires’ disease are alike to that of pneumonia.
 The symptoms are relatively common and flu-like in nature.
 Someone may have a cough, shortness of breath, a headache, muscle aches, and a fever.
 In some instances, the fever can reach up to 107 degrees Fahrenheit.

 The symptoms can usually take around 2 weeks to develop.
 The infection begins with symptoms like headache, chills, fever and muscle pain.

 After some days, an infected person can develop another set of symptoms like: shortness of breath, coughing, headache, mental confusion, chest pain and other gastrointestinal problems.
 Almost half of patients develop neurological symptoms, like confusion or some other mental changes.

 If you were infected with Legionnaires disease after staying at the Wisconsin Christmas Mountain Resort, and are interested in making a legal claim for compensation, we can help.
-Call us for a free no obligation legal consultation at 833.330.366, or send us an e-mail here.
+Call us for a free no obligation legal consultation with a Legionnaires disease attorney at (833) 330-366, or send us an e-mail here.